-If you are wandering round one of the world’s metropolises and suddenly notice a cream dispenser attached to the frontage of a building, you’ll probably rub your eyes in surprise.
-Or you already know the Aesop brand and therefore you are fully aware you have just walked past one of its 110 branches and are simply being invited to test one of the high-end products.
-The "Resurrection Aromatique Hand Balm” made of mandarin peel, cedarwood and rosemary, is meant to convince anyone on first contact – and immediately turn passersby into prospective customers.
+If you stroll through the metropolises of the world and suddenly notice a cream dispenser attached to the facade of a building, you rub your eyes in amazement.
+Or you know the Aesop brand and know that you have just passed one of its 110 stores and are invited to try the high-priced products outside the store.
+The "Resurrection Aromatique Hand Balm", made from tangerine peel, cedar wood and rosemary, is supposed to convince at first contact and turn a passer-by into a customer.

-From the outset Dennis Paphitis, who founded Aesop, had great ambitions as regards architecture and design, and was strongly committed to the respectively local cultural scenes.
-"I was horrified at the thought of Aesop evolving into a soulless chain,” Dennis Paphitis stated years ago in an interview.
-He is convinced that exciting store concepts and strong customer traffic go hand in hand.
-And thus it was probably not just his cultural soul but also his business acumen that prompted Paphitis to join up with designers worldwide and develop an individual concept for each brand branch.
+Dennis Paphitis, the founder of Aesop, showed great ambition in architecture and design from the very beginning and was strongly involved in local cultural scenes.
+"I dreaded the thought that Aesop would develop into a chain without a soul," Dennis Paphitis said in an interview years ago.
+He is convinced that there is a direct connection between exciting store concepts and the associated customer traffic.
+And so it was probably not only his cultural soul, but also his business sense that moved Paphitis to take the step of working with designers around the globe to develop an individual concept for each of the brand's stores.

-Irrespective of whether the designers are young and up-and-coming, or renowned, or simply world-famous, the stores they have created for Aesop testify to their respective styles.
-The emphasis is on using local materials and referencing local culture and history.
-On the one hand, the location and its traditions are treated with respect, and, on the other, the key characteristics of the brand are unmistakably foregrounded, its DNA displayed.
-So let’s visit a few of the outlets.
+Whether the designers are young and up-and-coming, renowned or world-famous, the stores they design for Aesop bear their own signature.
+The use of local materials and references to the culture and history of the surrounding area are at the forefront.
+On the one hand, the place and its tradition should be treated with respect, on the other hand, the essential characteristics of the brand should be recognisable and its DNA should be highlighted.
+Let's take a look at some of the stores.

-January this year Aesop opened its first store in Hamburg – on the ground floor of a heritage building in the middle of the en vogue ABC district.
-Belgian architect Vincent Van Duysen, who lives in Antwerp and is famed for his minimalist and yet sensuous use of light and natural materials, took the room back to its root, by having the walls and ceilings uncovered.
-Van Duysen comments that the sculptural washbasin made of chalcanthite, a bright mineral stone, was inspired by Medieval fountains.
-Elements of blackened steel also allude to the building's original wrought-iron facade.
+In January this year Aesop opened its first store in the Hanseatic city on the ground floor of a listed building in the middle of the chic ABC quarter.
+Belgian architect Vincent Van Duysen, based in Antwerp and known for his minimalist yet sensual use of light and natural materials, brought the space back to its origins by exposing walls and ceilings.
+According to Van Duysen, the sculptural washbasin made of chalkanthite, a light mineral rock, was inspired by medieval wells.
+Elements of blackened steel also echo the building's original cast-iron façade.

-A sea of tranquility in the midst of urban hustle-and-bustle is what the team at Torafu Architects sought to create in the heart of Kyoto.
-Metal pipes and lamps hang from the salesroom ceiling – once used by fishermen out at night to catch octopus.
-Set off against the fair-faced concrete walls, the simple lamps resemble refined ornaments – and emphasize the store’s sheer height.
-The floor is made of Ōya stone, a material traditionally used in Japan for dwellings.
+The Torafu Architects team wanted to create a place of tranquility in the midst of the urban hustle and bustle in the heart of Kyoto.
+Metal pipes and light bulbs hang from the ceiling of the sales room, which were previously used by fishermen on their boats to catch squid.
+In front of the rough concrete walls, the simple lamps look like filigree jewels that emphasize the height of the store.
+The floor is made of Ōya stone, a material traditionally used in Japan to build houses.

-In September 2011, Aesop opened its very first store in New York City, in a small room just off the Bowery.
-It is a great example of sustainable architecture: The walls and sales top are made of old issues of the New York Times.
-Big Apple architect Jeremy Barbour wanted in this way not only to pay homage to the written word, but also to demonstrate newspaper’s structural properties and potential.
+In September 2011, Aesop opened its first own store in New York City, in a small room near the Bowery.
+It is an example of sustainable architecture: walls and sales counters are made of old issues of the New York Times.
+The local architect Jeremy Barbour's design was not only to pay respect to the written word, but also to show the structural qualities and possibilities of newsprint.

-Australia’s economy is strongly influenced by agriculture, and this informed the design of the Aesop store opened in 2008 in Adelaide.
-To protect the light-sensitive ingredients in the cosmetics, all products have since the company’s foundation been sold in brown glass bottles such as were typical once in apothecary stores.
-Australian architect Rodney Eggleston had exactly 7,560 such vessels suspended from the ceiling – for him they point to the agroindustry’s mass husbandry of plants.
+Australia, which is visually strongly influenced by agriculture, was the inspiration for the design of the shop in Adelaide, which opened in 2008.
+To protect the light-sensitive ingredients, the products have been sold in brown glass containers since Aesop was founded.
+One knows this from old pharmacy jars.
+The Australian architect Rodney Eggleston has exactly 7,560 such vessels hanging from the ceiling, for him a reference to the mass cultivation of plants in agriculture.